Robert

 Knowledge of these programs gave Susan courage to give up her SSDI benefits as soon as she'd completed her Trial Work Period.
 Susan found an employer insurance plan that meets her needs and recently dropped her MA-EPD coverage.

-Susan is happy that the information she got through the Work Incentives Connection helped her pursue her goals.
+Susan is happy that the expert information she got meant she could her pursue her goals.

 Francisco

 In 2003 Francisco was ready to go back to work.
-After completing some retraining, Francisco went to the local WorkForce Center which connected him with Life Track Resources where he got help with resume writing and applying for jobs.
+After completing some retraining, Francisco went to the local CareerForce location where he got help with resume writing and applying for jobs.
 Once he started looking for a job, it took him about six weeks to find his current job at Carmike Cinemas where he works in the box office.
 "I decided I was going to get something; I was persistent."

 To people with disabilities who are looking for jobs, Francisco says, "Don't sell yourself short.
 Get out and give yourself a chance.
 If you don't try you'll never know."